WHO

 Intermediate Validation: Projects will receive the 3 core assessments plus ONE additional mission assessment (OPS, INTEL).
 Intermediate Projects will have second priority for scheduling and resources.

 Advanced Validation: Project will receive all 3 core assessments plus TWO additional mission assessments (OPS, INTEL).
 Advanced Projects will receive highest priority for scheduling and resources.
-Projects that achieve advanced validation have the opportunity to be potentially referred to USSOCOM and other partnered efforts.

 1